CAR ACCIDENT NOT YOUR FAULT – INSURANCE RATES DO NOT GO UP

 The legal and insurance issues after a car accident are complicated.
 Our attorneys have 25 years’ experience handing hundreds of cases throughout MN.
 If you or a family member have been injured in a car accident, call us.
 You will speak directly with an experienced car accident lawyer.
 We will answer your questions and protect your rights.

 At a minimum you are entitled to have your medical bills paid and lost wages reimbursed.
-However, many cases require additional compensation for future needs, pain and suffering, and more.
-The primary focus of our car accident lawyers is to make sure you get all the compensation you are entitled to.
+However, many cases allow additional compensation for future needs, pain and suffering, and more.
+Our car accident lawyers make sure you get all the compensation you are entitled to.